 What transportation do you recommend for the Darwin-Perth route v.v.?

 As we see it, the most commonly made mistake is that people who travel by rental 4WD hardly take enough time to travel from Darwin to Perth or v.v.
-Keep in mind that the driving speed on 4WD tracks is much lower than on paved roads!
-To be able to drive the route peacefully, based on our multiple experiences we recommend to schedule at least 28-30 days for traveling by 4WD camper.
+Keep in mind that the driving speed on 4WD tracks and gravel roads is much lower than on sealed roads!
+To be able to drive the route peacefully, based on our multiple experiences we recommend to schedule at least 30-32 days for traveling by 4WD camper.
 You could of course cover the route in 21-22 days, but do keep in mind that you will spend considerable more time driving than originally intended and that you will have to cancel a lot of sightseeing along the way.

 Please don't pay too much attention to tour operator schedules!
 Many of them fail to mention the time one spends in the bus/car, but take it from us, it's a very long time indeed.
 We base this on all the people we've talked to who participated in bustrips during our travels in Western Australia and the Northern Territory!
 If you travel with children, we recommend to schedule at least five weeks for this enormous route, preferably more.